 I still use that old Xbox.
 My daughter and I are streaming again; we’re agile enough not to embarrass ourselves, but nobody's asking us for tips, either.

 But that’s not the point anyway.
-It gives us something to do together, and it keeps me engaged in the current conversation instead of drifting away from it.
+It gives us something to do together, and it keeps me engaged in the current conversation.

 Next summer, I’ll be right in the middle of a pop-culture ecosystem at San Diego Comic-Con, surrounded by fans, creators, studio people, and the die-hards who camp out for Hall H as if it were a spiritual pilgrimage.